routingblog/arbitration/content/_index.md

 The goal of this website is discuss _forced arbitration_ and _class action waivers_ in _consumer_ and _employment_ disputes.
 Other aspects of arbitration are discussed mostly in the context of how they affect these two pieces of the puzzle.

-Arbitration is often as a cheaper, faster, and more efficient mechanism to resolve disputes.
-In reality, arbitration serves to eliminate meaningful recourse for violations of contract or of the law.
+Arbitration is often heralded as a cheaper, faster, and more efficient mechanism to resolve disputes.
+[In reality]({{< relref "problems" >}}), arbitration serves to eliminate meaningful recourse for violations of contract or of the law.

 # Definitions